-Third, the labor productivity tends to be high in foreign outsourcing firms.
-This may indicate that foreign outsourcing results in higher productivity because firms can concentrate on efficient or innovative activities by contracting out labor-intensive tasks, or that only productive firms can choose foreign outsourcing due to the high fixed costs for foreign contracting.
+indicate that foreign outsourcing results in higher productivity because firms can concentrate on efficient or innovative activities by contracting out labor-intensive tasks, or that only productive firms can choose foreign outsourcing due to the high fixed costs for foreign contracting.

 Finally, the firms involved in foreign outsourcing are more likely to have higher human skills, either measured in terms of human capital-labor ratio $H/L$ , per-employee R&D expenditure, or per-employee usage of computers.
-This gap may be consistent with the labor cost saving motivation for foreign outsourcing, but also suggests that higher technological or managerial capability is required to perform outsourcing across national borders.
+This gap is consistent with the labor cost saving motivation for outsourcing, but, alternatively, also suggests that higher technological or managerial capability is required to perform outsourcing across national borders.